Audio and sound files

 Make your choice:

 Documents listing above are protected by copyright.
-If you want to use these files, please ask first the permission to the concerned author.
+If you want to use these files, please ask first for the permission to the author listed close to each file.

 You will feel how much the sound of some natural phenomena can be intoxicating, bewitching, amazing, astounding, to make tremble...
 There is no word to qualify these exciting sounds that have already inspired some composers who wrote me to get more detail as they wished to create acoustic arrangements from similar recordings.
 How much I understand them !